notealoud/bbbdg/src/site/notes/Nicola Fisher Writer/Pages/now.md

 Medium: I make a small monthly income despite not writing anything much at all.
 It covers my monthly subscription and buys me a coffee or two.
 Podcasts: all deleted.
 The plan - some day - is to record on Substack.

+## what I'm actually doing

+Revisiting my digital garden.
+I merged my old and new gardens into one.
+Writing in Obsidian is a quick win.
+By its very nature, a work in progress.
+I don't have to strive for perfection or completion.
+In many ways, I'm simply writing for myself.
+I suspect very few people read any of my writing and, at times like this, that suits me.

 ## work

 Still very busy and lots to do but the 12 month plan is being implemented, two new staff have joined which is helping.
 I've taken on a new project so am at full capacity.